katysill/flood-detection/README.md

 To validate models, a reference data set is required.
 Reference data should include known land cover class values for reference points in a CSV format and a shapefile for all reference points.

 To run this analyis, a user must update the area of interest parameter with the name of the imagery directory per instructions within the notebook (line 4).
 The user aoi imagery directory should contain pan-sharpened 8-band imagery TIF files from WorldView-2.

+# Development Environment
+The notebooks were developed using Python 3.7.1 on a Windows system.
+The workflow utilizes packages from NumPy, Matplotlib, scikit-image, scikit-learn, RasterIO, and EarthPy.
+The workbook was developed using the [earth-analytics-python environment](https://github.com/earthlab/earth-analytics-python-env)

 # Notebooks